 Are your products tested on animals?

 We do not test our products on animals.
-None of our suppliers do animal testing or use animals to collect the ingredients.
-All our ingredients are free from animal origin.
+None of our suppliers do animal testing.

 I am pregnant.
 Can I use your products?